sorawaslocked/odin-rock-paper-scissors/README.md

-# odin-rock-paper-scissors
+odin-rock-paper-scissors
-Rock, Paper, Scissors
+# Rock, Paper, Scissors

-## The Ultimate Classic
+# *The Ultimate Classic*

 ### Game Rules

-* Rules are the same
+* Rules are classic
 * Game is BO5
 * Tied rounds are not counted and are replayed